 Miller Announces a New Partnership and Unveils New Products at FABTECH 2010

 It was all about point-of-use controls and automation at FABTECH this year.
-FABTECH 2010 was held in Atlanta, November 2 – 4, 2010, at the Georgia World Congress Center, where Miller introduced many new products, as well as made a major entry into the welding automation market.
+FABTECH 2010 was held in Atlanta, November 2 – 4, 2010, at the Georgia World Congress Center, where Miller introduced many new products, as well as made a major announcement regarding the welding automation market.

 Miller started the show by announcing its new strategic partnership with Panasonic Factory Solutions of America.
 This partnership between Miller and Panasonic has created a new business unit for Miller, Miller Welding Automation.
 Click here to listen to Miller’s Mike Weller, president, and Tim Temby, industrial group vice president, along with Tom Gebhardt, president of Panasonic Factory Solutions Company of America, talk about this exciting venture.